andersan/course_guide_app/README.md

 Reach Features:
 ---------------
-1) Improve the user experience - Added color and font changes to header; pictures on about us page; thumbnails and breadcrumbs using jquery; logical and easy to read layout
+1) Improve the user experience - Added color and font changes to headers; pictures on about us page; thumbnails and breadcrumbs using jquery; logical and easy to read layout

 2) Map class locations - Shows class locations in a Google map on the section details page of each course, using the Google Maps Embed API